Your most pressing questions about Ejari – answered

 The renewal process can be done both in-person and online, as long as you have all of the necessary documents.
 One thing to note is that you are unable to renew your Ejari if you are missing previous contracts.
 If this is the case, you will have to register earlier agreements before you can get up-to-date.

 Are you considering renting a place in Dubai?
 If so, where are you in the process?
 What are you finding to be the most challenging part?
 If you aren't considering it, what is stopping you?
-Are you looking at apartments for sale in Dubai Marina or residences in Business Bay?
+Are you looking at Properties for sale in Dubai Marina By Crypto, 5 Bedrooms Villas For Sale In Santorini Damac Lagoons or residences in Business Bay?

 Get in touch with DAMAC Properties for your property enquiries today for exceptional assistance.